Sitecore/Sitecore.Rocks/README.md

 experimental features, features that are never used, and functionality that is better supplied by other tools (like TDS and SIM).

-The following features have been remove:
+The following features have been removed:

 * Content Editor Auto Fill
 * Content Tree Quick View